ballerina-platform/ballerina-dev-website/learn/cli-commands.md

 </tr>
 <tr>
 <td class="cCommand">home</td>
-<td class="cDescription">Prints out the location of you current Ballerina distribution.
+<td class="cDescription">Prints out the location of your current Ballerina distribution.
 This is useful if you need to help your IDE plugin to figure out where Ballerina is.
 </td>
 </tr>
 </table>